 "I'm drawn to songs that show me how others have lived their lives and sorted through their problems -- that's the great wisdom in traditional music, and in the songs that will become the tradition in other generations.
 They've shown me how to live, and if others learn something from my passing them on, that's another pleasure."

-In recent years, Gordon has made an effort to do less touring, preferring to stay closer to home where he can develop his sculpture, writing, and recording, and work with his choruses, his wife Carol, and other local musicians.
-In the summer months he limits his concerts and art shows to the state of Maine, and spends much of his time among the bays and islands on a small ketch he has refurbished over the years.
+Gordon finally ceased touring in 2017, preferring to stay closer to home where he can develop his sculpture, writing, and recording, and work with his choruses, his wife Carol, and other local musicians.
+He limits his concerts and art shows to the state of Maine, and spends much of his time among the bays and islands on a boat, upon which he and his wife Carol have concocted much.

 *chel-amba: a Viola da Gamba rig on a 'cello body.
 This was once a common conversion.